-- 1. Determine your needs & Goals - a) Create a flyer - b) Distribute your flyer within your local community - c) Send your flyer to other Pickleball Communities - d) Use Social Media such as Facebook and Twitter to get the word out - e) Post your Tournament and flyer on the Pickleball Canada Calendar - 2.
+- b) Distribute your flyer within your local community - c) Send your flyer to other Pickleball Communities - d) Use Social Media such as Facebook and Twitter to get the word out - e) Post your Tournament and flyer on the Pickleball Canada Calendar - 2.
 Do you need sponsor revenue? - 3.
 Does the revenue fall to your club or will some/all offset event cost? - 4.
-What type Sponsor Revenue - a) Cash versus In-Kind donations.
-Sponsors are more open to donating product. - b) Examples of goods & services donations: water, player shirts, pickleballs, etc... - c) Items for raffle or silent auction - 5.
-Create a Sponsorship Package to present to potential Sponsors - a) Create a vendor agreement that both parties sign - b) Contact possible vendors/sponsors - c) Make sure to have tables and chairs available - d) Pickleball Canada Promotes Free Trade and encourages Tournament Directors to have a wide range of vendors present at the tournament
+Types of Sponsor Revenue: - a) Cash versus In-Kind donations.
+Sponsors are more open to donating products. - b) Examples of goods & services donations: water, player shirts, pickleballs, etc... - c) Items for raffle or silent auction license needed - 5.
+Create a Sponsorship Package to present to potential Sponsors - a) Create a vendor agreement that both parties' sign - b) Contact possible vendors/sponsors - c) Make sure to have tables and chairs available